NHAS/aerohive-autoroot/README.md

 Some other work done on these devices can be found here: https://github.com/eriknl/CVE-2020-16152 This utilises another PHP bug to gain immediate shell execution on the device.

+# Limitations
+- Currently works on up to firmware 10.0r7a, at this point the auth has changed.
+And I havent yet worked out a way around it.

 # Todo

 - Test all the things